rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  he had gotten some hearing aids last spring.
 *  And he grew to have these nearly constant paranoid delusions that people at the supermarket,
 *  people on the street, even people in his own family were saying terrible things about him,
-*  essentially saying that he was a pedophile and he grew obsessed with these delusions
+*  essentially saying that he was a pedophile.
-*  that just simply were not happening.
+*  And he grew obsessed with these delusions that just simply were not happening.
 *  The army saw this and they tried to intervene.
 *  And in fact, he was actually hospitalized for two weeks by the army.
 *  But ultimately it was not enough.
 *  And he committed these shootings, which killed 18 people.
 *  And so whenever any veteran is involved in any crime, our first move is generally to
 *  ask the Pentagon for that person's background.
-*  We want to know is there anything in their military record that can help us understand
+*  We want to know, is there anything in their military record that can help us understand
-*  the present by looking at their military past.
+*  the present by looking at their military past?
 *  And so did you find anything in this main shooter's military records?
 *  In the case of Robert Card, the answer is really no.
 *  You know, remember, we've been at war for more than 20 years and more than a million